What to do if You’re in a Car Crash While Pregnant

 Even if none of these tragic events occur, you may still have to be treated by a doctor who specializes in high-risk pregnancies.
 Also known as perinatologists or maternal-fetal specialists, they provide necessary treatment that can exceed the costs associated with a normal pregnancy.

-What to Do After the Crash
+What to Do After the Car Accident

 If you are involved in a car crash, get yourself off the road and to a safe location unless you are too injured to move.
 If you experience any of the following, get immediate medical attention: